Please read the following information before leaving for your expedition.

 • Lunch: Bag lunches: sandwich, fruit, cookie or bar, and chips

-• Dinner: Baked chicken, lasagna, soup, breads, salad or seasonal vegetables, and dessert
+• Dinner: Baked chicken, lasagna, soup, bread, salad or seasonal vegetables, and dessert

 • Beverages: Coffee, tea, tap water, soda, iced tea, and lemonade